henriquetmartins/playwright-test-example/README.md

 # Playwright-test-example

 ## About
-A simple example code using playwright and generate reports with allure.
+A simple example using playwright and generate reports with allure.

-[TOC]

 ## Pre-requisites
 * [Node.js](https://nodejs.org/en/download/)